-Almost all the big airlines have Facebook pages and Twitter accounts.
+Almost all the big airlines have Facebook pages and Twitter and Instagram accounts.
 Friends/supporters can post information about you being removed/deported against your will and why this is wrong, on these sites.
 With Facebook pages, you generally have to ‘like’ the page before you can post comments, and not all pages allow comments.
 These actions show all of their customers and potential customers can see the companies are involved in forced removals and complicity in the violation of human rights.

 Think very carefully about putting your name and details into the public domain.
 If you are facing removal/deportation to possible persecution, it could be dangerous to have your information on the internet.
 It might make things more dangerous is you are removed/deported.

 Step by step guide to last-minute airline campaigning

 1. Find out which airline is carrying out the removal/deportation.
-If removal directions are issued, the flight number on the courtesy letter (if issued) will tell you this.
+If removal directions are issued, the flight number on the removal directions document will tell you this.
 For example, flight “KQ101” is a Kenya Airways flight to Nairobi, flights beginning with ET are Ethiopia Airlines.
-You can put the flight number into an internet search engine to find out the airline.
+You can put the flight number into google to find out the airline.
 If the flight begins PVT, this is a private charter flight and you will not be able to contact the airline as the Home Office will not reveal who the company is.

 2. Find the contact details of the airline.
 Try and get UK head office details.
 This might be phone, email, fax, or a website contact form, and/or Facebook and Twitter.